Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 #1 – Wix Review — Best for Beginners

 Wix makes the process of building an e-commerce website dead simple.
-You can drag and drop your items into the Wix template, making it easy to create your product pages quickly.
+It utilizes a drag-and-drop interface, making it a breeze to create your entire website.

 - Extremely easy to use

-- Can handle all hosting work for you
+- Handles all the hosting work for you

 - Includes SEO features to improve site performance

-- Pricing tiers give you the ability to expand the business as you grow
+- Pricing tiers give you the ability to expand as you grow

-- Switching templates is not possible once the site is live
+- Switching templates isn’t possible once your site is live

 - Basic: $23 per month